qgis/QGIS-Documentation/docs/training_manual/create_vector_data/actions.rst

 |LS| Actions
 ======================================================================

-Now that you've seen a default action in the previous lesson, it is time to define your own actions.
+Now that you have seen a default action in the previous lesson, it is time to define your own actions.

 An action is something that happens when you click on a feature.
 It can add a lot of extra functionality to your map, allowing you to